Purdue-CS193/homework-0-shreyraij/index.md

 ### Header 3

 - I can learn new commands to use in terminal
-- I can learn more about GitHub and hot collaborately work with others
+- I can learn more about GitHub and how to work collaborately with others
 - I like how the teachers are students who we can relate to more than normal professors

 1. Numbered